daniel-s-lee/dslee/index.md

 ## Build your Home Page here
 This is about your journey.
+Hi

 ## Overview of Hacks, Study and Tangibles
 Blogging on GitHub pages is a way to learn and code at the same time.